TZ069

 Year of assessment (most recent) State (condition) Pressure (threat) Response (action)

-2011 very unfavourable very high low
+2011 very poor very high low

 For more information about IBA monitoring, please click here